Alachua, Florida

 Additional Details

 Alachua remains a quieter alternative to nearby Gainesville, making it a good base for travelers who want a slower pace while staying within reach of larger-city services.
-From here, it is easy to explore other Alachua County highlights such as parks, trails, farms, and historic sites.
+From here, it is easy to explore other Alachua County highlights such as parks, trails, farms, springs-region drives, and historic sites.
 Hours, fees, and seasonal conditions vary by location, so planning ahead is recommended.